mnani87/clarity/README.md

 *Clarity Calendar:*
         - Implement recurring events and tasks
         - Provide support for syncing with other calendar services and exporting in compatible formats

+*Clarity TimeKeeper:*
+        - Integration with Calendar for a one-stop solution
+        - Data export

 ## Contributions for further development